ibm-cloud-docs/vpc-resiliency/service-management-design.md

 # Service management design
 {: #service-management-design}

-Operations Management is a key aspect of building resilient applications.
+Operations management is a key aspect of building resilient applications.
 To support the application availability targets:

 - Continuously monitor the application and platform infrastructure to detect failures and degradations.